 Here are the key components of a renovation contract that should always be included and supported with explicit details.
 As questions arise during contract negotiations, be sure that they are unambiguously answered within the written contract.
 If necessary, an addendum to the contract can be used for this purpose.
+You should follow a general rule to amend your contract to answer any new questions that arise and to confirm the details of any new decisions or change requests.

 1. Scope of Work